steliost03/RPP/README.md

 ## Installation

+The vvr framework (which also contains the geolib library) must be installed seperately.

+The vvr framework (without installation instructions) can be found in : https://bitbucket.org/vvr/vvrframework

+### Windows

+**VVR framework installation (for Visual Studio 2013 only)**

+Run the installer located in the 'vvr windows installer' folder.
+This installation is for Visual Studio 2013 only.

 **Note for compilation with Visual Studio** : For better execution speed, select 'Release' in the solution configuration.

-### Windows

 ### Linux

+**VVR framework installation**

+Coming soon.

+**Compilation**

+Open the terminal window in the 'code & makefile' folder, and type in the 'make' command.
+A 'Robot' executable should be created in the same folder.
+This can be executed by typing in the './Robot' command.

 ## How it works